Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 • Polished steel case

-• Double crown including one screwed down
+• Double crown, one of which is screwed

 • Sapphire glass